trustdan/IBKR-API-Go-Python/documentation/IBKR-TWS-API-documentation.md

 ### Allocation Method XML FormatCopy Location

-Allocation methods for financial advisor’s allocation groups are created using an  XML format.
+Allocation methods for financial advisorÃ¢â‚¬â„¢s allocation groups are created using an  XML format.
 The content below signifies the supported allocation groups  and how to format them in their respective XML.

 ### Available EquityCopy Location